meridianid/building-website-101/README.md

 ## Static Website

 The good old ways of building website.
+Static website is a website which files are static (pre-built) and served without change from the server.

+The term "static" does not mean that your site has no dynamic capabilities.
+It simply means that that your site consists of a set of "pre-built" files (namely html, js, and css files) that are directly served on request.

 ### Gatsby.js